~ Delta Poetry Review ~

 raging toward me like a missile.

 Philip Jason’s stories can be found in magazines such as Prairie Schooner, The Pinch, Mid-American Review, Ninth Letter, and J Journal; his poetry in Spillway, Lake Effect, Canary, and Summerset Review.
 He is a recipient of the Henfield Prize in Fiction.
 His first novel, Window Eyes, is forthcoming from Unsolicited Press.
-His first collection of poetry, I Don’t Understand Why It’s Crazy to Hear the Beautiful Songs of Nonexistent Birds, is forthcoming from Fernwood Press.
+His first collection of poetry, I Don’t Understand Why It’s Crazy to Hear the Beautiful Songs of Nonexistent Birds, is forthcoming from Unsolicited Press.

 Current Issue